atari-monk/battleship-js/docs/battle_grid.md

 Each square can be clicked and its color is filled red or grey.
 It is used in clasic game of 'battleship'.
 Player makes his move.
-Ai makes its move.
+AI makes its move.
 Turn change till one of player wins.
 Game resets and starts over.

 ## Parent structure

-Comoponent is used in client.
+Component is used in client.
 It is a parent app.
 Client uses component_loade_lib.
 This is used to load app services and gui components.